Special Experience

 "Dashi is essential in Japanese cuisine.
 Uneno aims to make dashi that perfectly complements your dish without overshadowing its flavors," explains Motofusa Uneno, Uneno's representative.
 If you have any questions during the experience, your instructor will provide detailed explanations, so please feel free to ask anything you need clarification on.

-Explore Dashi's Charm with a Factory Tour and Tasting
+Explore Dashi's Charm with a Tasting and Factory Tour

-After the classroom session on dashi, you’ll visit the factory at Uneno Main Store.
+Following the dashi tasting, you’ll visit the factory at Uneno Main Store.
 Through glass, you can observe the actual manufacturing of bonito flakes, using a traditional bonito shaving machine passed down through generations.
+(Note: While bonito is commonly used, tuna or other fish may also be used in this experience depending on the day.)
 Skilled craftsmen make fine adjustments to shave each piece according to the unique shape of the smoked fish.
 The factory's spiral staircase is another highlight—it was constructed using traditional Japanese building techniques, without nails, featuring intricate wood joinery.
 Enjoy the opportunity to observe this fascinating building technique while touring the factory.

 Using an old-fashioned electric bonito flake shaving machine